qwertycod/ToDoApp2022/README.md

 You will need to install Mongo Db and save the json table data there.
 Database name = ToDoDb

-Run in Dot net core 5.1 version using Visual studio 2019 or plus.
+Run in Dot net Core 5.1 version using Visual studio 2019 or Dot net core 6 version in Visual studio 2022 or plus

 Open the app through the solution (.sln) ToDoApp.sln file

+Default user - Alex, password - 1234
+more users can be found in mongodb table > users.json